What is BISR Network?

-At the moment, BISR Network is anchored by two regional centers, located in Cincinnati, OH and Detroit, MI, that offer courses in locations across Ohio, Michigan, and Kentucky.
+At the moment, BISR Network is anchored by two regional centers, located in Cincinnati, OH and Detroit, MI, which offer courses in locations across Ohio, Kentucky, Michigan, and Puerto Rico.
 Regional faculty and students are the core of the program.
 Supported by regional directors and BISR staff in New York, BISR Network creates vital public programming in these locations.

 What does BISR Network Teach?

-While regional directors and faculty adapt as needed, BISR Network follows the pedagogical model we have been developing in New York City, Jersey City, and Philadelphia for the past five years.
-Courses are typically four weeks long, meet once a week for three hours on evenings and weekend, and focus on major topics, authors, works, and questions in a broad range of disciplines across the humanities and social sciences.
+While regional directors and faculty adapt as needed, BISR Network follows the pedagogical model we have been developing in New York City, Jersey City, and Philadelphia for the past seven years.
+Courses are typically four weeks long, meet once a week for three hours on evenings and weekends, and focus on major topics, authors, works, and questions in a broad range of disciplines across the humanities and social sciences.
 Courses are built with the lives, needs, ideas, and interests of working adults in mind.
 Centering scholars and students from communities in each region, BISR Network is woven into the local social fabric.
-This is why we rely on the expertise and teaching experience of local scholars who are committed to their region to teach these courses and build this program.
+We rely on the expertise and teaching experience of local scholars who are committed to their region to teach these courses and build this program.

 Informed by faculty and student input in each location, BISR Network courses range from “core” or even “great books” style courses to topic and research driven courses, as they do in New York City.
-But even “Core”, for us, is a community-based concept and the way we teach these works should be adapted to the needs, desires, and particular situation of the various communities we work with.
-As a result, we often teach these texts both with and against the grain of their traditional reception from Aristotle and Adam Smith to W.E.B.
-Du Bois and Beauvoir.
-What the University of Chicago says is “great” may not be what some communities in Detroit, Dearborn, Akron, or Cincinnati need necessarily agree on and we encourage our students to take ownership over these texts, to integrate them as they see fit in their own understandings.
+But even “Core”, for us, is a community-based concept, and the way we teach these works is adapted to the needs, desires, and particular situation of the various communities we work with.
+As a result, we teach texts both with and against the grain of their traditional reception—be it Aristotle, Adam Smith, W.E.B.
+Du Bois, or Simone de Beauvoir.
+What the University of Chicago calls “great” may not be received differently in Detroit, Dearborn, Akron, or Cincinnati, and we encourage our students to take ownership of texts, to integrate them as they see fit in their own understandings.

-BISR Network courses begin in June, 2017 and will be announced soon.
+BISR Network Winter-Spring 2020 courses will be announced shortly.